inwaves/inwaves.github.io/_posts/deceptive_systems.md

+---
+layout: post
+title: What sorts of systems can be deceptive?
+permalink: /deceptive-systems/
+---

-*This work was done as part of SERI MATS, under Leo Gao’s guidance.
+*The following is a crosspost from [the alignment forum](https://www.alignmentforum.org/posts/atSHHCSP3NKBtqxes/what-sorts-of-systems-can-be-deceptive).
+This work was done as part of SERI MATS, under Leo Gao’s guidance.
 Thank you to Erik Jenner and Johannes Treutlein for discussions and comments on the draft.*

 I’m interested in understanding deception in machine intelligence better.
 Specifically, I want to understand what precursors there are to deceptive alignment, and whether upon observing these precursors, we can change our approach to achieve better outcomes.
 In this article, I outline my current thinking on this topic, and consider a bunch of properties that systems which can be deceptive might share.
 I am still pretty confused about how this works, and I don’t yet have good ideas for what comes next.